Maina Gielgud: Career

 Gielgud joined London Festival Ballet as a Principal Artist in 1972.
 During her four years there her repertoire included Swan Lake, Giselle, The Sleeping Beauty, Don Quixote, The Nutcracker and Le Baiser de la Fée, which was created for her.
 In 1976 she joined The Royal Ballet's touring company, now Birmingham Royal Ballet, as a guest artist before joining as a Principal Artist in 1977.
 With this Company her roles included the Black Queen in Checkmate, the Siren in The Prodigal Son, Swanilda in Coppélia and the Gypsy Girl in The Two Pigeons.

 From 1977 Gielgud's career as a freelance dancer took her to Hungary, France, Germany, America, Belgium and Australia.
 She continued to dance until 1981 when she retired from dancing and became Rehearsal Director of London City Ballet.

 In 1983, she was appointed Artistic Director of The Australian Ballet.
 During her 14 years there she introduced over 40 classical and modern works to the company's repertoire.
 Her very first ballet that was staged with The Australian Ballet was Spartacus in which Martyn Fleming played the lead role.
+She considered John Lanchbery to be 'the finest conductor for dance of his generation and probably well beyond".

 On 8 February 1991 she was appointed an Honorary Officer of the Order of Australia in recognition of her contribution to the performing arts, and particularly ballet.
 She has also been the recipient of an Advance Australia award.

 From 1997 to 1999 Gielgud was Artistic Director of The Royal Danish Ballet, where she brought many new works to the company.
 Since 1999, Gielgud has been freelance and has taught, coached and staged works for several different companies including English National Ballet, Bejart Ballet Lausanne, Tokyo Ballet, Boston Ballet, and Ballet du Rhin.